Everything about the Bosphorus Bridge Istanbul

 Stages of building the bridge

-After about 3 years of building operations and with the participation of 35 engineers and 400 workers in building this bridge, construction operations were completed on October 30, 1973, for $ 200 million, after the construction stages were as follows:
+After about 3 years of building operations and with the participation of 35 engineers and 400 workers in building this bridge, construction operations were completed on October 30, 1973, for $ 200 million, and the construction stages were as follows:

 In March of 1970, workers began digging the bases, to install the columns for this bridge at the Asian sides in the Beylerbeyi area, and in the European part in the Ortakoy region.
 After a full year of work, the stage of digging the bases was completed, in a month August of the year 1971 AD.